-Councillor Eddy Newman has taken up the chains of office as the new Lord Mayor of Manchester.
+Councillor Donna Ludford has today – Wednesday 18 May - taken up the chains of office as the new Lord Mayor of Manchester.

 Councillor Donna Ludford has served as Councillor for Ancoats & Clayton, Clayton & Openshaw and has been the Deputy Chair and the Chair of the Licensing Committee for the past eight years.

 Donna Ludford was born on 31 January 1969 at the Duchess of York Hospital, Manchester.